denten-books/plain-text/2-surface.md

 Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
 The patent schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on the screen.
-Although Engelbart does not explain the meaning of the message,[^ln2-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
+Although Engelbart did not explain the meaning of the message,[^ln2-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.

 !["NOW IS THE TIME FOB."
 Schematics for a "display system"